The Secrets of Sullivant's Hill

 Then, one year later (1868), Ohio-born and raised President Grant, Ohio Governor Hayes, and Ohio Congressman Garfield (3 Ohio generals who would become US president in succession) were elected.
-Virtually their first deed was to shove this Lunatic Asylum through Ohio's Legislature, including moving it to Sullivant's Hill, staring down at Columbus.
-Verifiable timeline facts appear to prove that they wanted this monstrosity to keep the country's top-secret operations (operating behind it) secure and isolated.
+Their first deed was to shove this Lunatic Asylum through Ohio's Legislature, including moving it to Sullivant's Hill, staring down at Columbus.
+Verifiable timeline facts prove they wanted this monstrosity to keep the country's top-secret operations (operating behind it) secure and isolated.
 Using asylum guards instead of an Army security battalion prevented suspicions that Washington was running top-secret programs on Sullivant's Hill.

 Do not miss "The Crazy Years" 1867-1870 on the verified event timeline.

 The timeline page exposes a slick 1879 arson inside the Franklin County courthouse's vault that destroyed only all the records of Sullivant's Hill, which included only everything previously built on this hill.
-The articles never mention which areas were destroyed; I know this because the rest of the county's records, from 1850 to 1880, still exist.
+The articles never mention which county areas were destroyed; however, I know this because the rest of Franklin County's records and maps from 1850 to 1880 still exist!

 The blueprints for the asylums and all detailed maps of Sullivant's Hill printed after 1851 are also missing.

-Verifiable fact: We only know where Camp Chase was from remnants of its wall and graveyard.
+We only know where Camp Chase was from its wall and graveyard remnants.
 Not a single map shows its exact location.
-Three maps of just this walled camp exist, yet all three are more dissimilar than similar.
+Three maps of just this walled camp do exist, yet all three are more dissimilar than similar.
 Four county maps from 1884-1914 have the name "Camp Chase" printed on them; however, all four only display the name west of rail line 51, closer to the underground fort.
 The walls around this 135-acre prison camp were right behind today's West High School, about a half mile east of the railroad.